First deputy at Florida school shooting disregarded training, investigator says

 His attorney said at the time that Peterson "is confident that his actions on that day were appropriate under the circumstances" and that all of the evidence, taken as a whole, "will exonerate him of any sub-par performance."

-A circuit grand jury this week formally indicted Cruz, 19, on 34 counts: 17 on first-degree murder for the 17 people who were killed and 17 on attempted first-degree murder for the 17 people who were injured.
-Cruz initially pleaded not guilty last month, but he withdrew the plea on Thursday and said he would "stand mute" on the charges.
+"Stay together, I love you, I love you ...
+Lord God, Lord God, it's OK," the mom said.

+"Can you hide somewhere?" she added.
+"Can you play dead? ...
+If he shoots, you need to play dead."

-His public defenders said in a court filing that Cruz's earlier plea was filed "prematurely" and that "having now been indicted by the Grand Jury, the Defendant Nikolas Cruz withdraws that filing and Stands Mute to the Charges."
+Cruz's public defenders said in a court filing that his earlier plea was filed "prematurely" and that "having now been indicted by the Grand Jury, the Defendant Nikolas Cruz withdraws that filing and Stands Mute to the Charges."

 Standing mute is different from pleading nolo contendere, or "no contest," which courts treat as the equivalent of a guilty plea.